An employment contract is an agreement between an employer and employee with respect to the terms and conditions of the employee’s employment.

 If you are looking for advice or representation, please contact us today using the form below and we will promptly respond to your inquiry.

 Attorney Advertising.
 This information is designed for general information only.
 The information presented should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.
 Past results and testimonials are not a guarantee, warranty, or prediction of the outcome of your case, and should not be construed as such.
 Past results cannot guarantee future performance.
 Any result in a single case is not meant to create an expectation of similar results in future matters because each case involves many different factors, therefore, results will differ on a case-by-case basis.
-By providing certain contact information herein, you are expressly authorizing the recipient of this message to contact you via the methods of communication provided.
+By providing contact information, users acknowledge and give explicit consent to be contacted via the methods of communication provided, including SMS.
+Message and data rates may apply.
+Message frequency may vary.
+Reply STOP to opt out.

-NUVEW | Copyright 2024 All Rights Reserved | Accessibility Notice | Privacy Statement
+NUVEW | Copyright 2025 All Rights Reserved | Accessibility Notice | Privacy Statement